lnittman/claude-commands/docs.md

 ```
 </context_output>

-Begin by acknowledging the audit request and current working directory, then launch the parallel analysis tasks.
+Begin by acknowledging the audit request and current working directory, then launch the analysis tasks.
 After receiving all results, synthesize findings and create the comprehensive implementation plan.